-This test subjects the clay:glaze interface to a differential thermal stress of 180F (112C) both hold-to-cold and cold-to-hot.
-This accelerates any tendency to craze or shiver.
+This test subjects the clay:glaze interface to a differential thermal stress of 180F (112C) both hold-to-cold and cold-to-hot (the former accelerates crazing and the latter shivering.
 This test is needed because, although ware may appear OK when first removed from the kiln, over time less-than-ideal fit will reveal itself.
 Compatibility between the expansions of clay and glaze are critical, not only to the integrity of the glaze layer, but also functional ware strength.
 Crazed glazes also provide a channel for water absorption by a porous body (creating conditions for the harboring of bacteria).
 Shivering glazes can drop chips of razor-sharp glaze flakes into food or drink.

 While many people feel that dilatometer-measured thermal expansion numbers from body and glaze are needed to match a glaze to a body properly, the real truth is that no matter what the numbers say, the actual performance of the glaze-body system, when subjected to sudden temperature changes in real use, is a fool-proof indicator.